Quick Guide and Training

 Pilots can use the balloon competition logger as their GPS receiver for the laptop.
 The logger sends standard NMEA data through it’s USB port.
 The NMEA records contain the current position as well as the altitude (barometric, QNH corrected).

-You must first install the drivers as located on this website.
+You must first install the drivers as described here.

 Then switch on the logger and connect it to the laptop.